braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 Segment provides a service to clients to "Replay" all historical data to a new technology partner.
 New Braze customers who want to import all relevant historical data can do so through Segment.

-Segment will connect to our [users/track endpoint]({{site.baseurl}}/api/endpoints/user_data/#user-track-endpoint) to import user data into Braze on behalf of the client.
+Segment will connect to our [Users Track endpoint]({{site.baseurl}}/api/endpoints/user_data/#user-track-endpoint) to import user data into Braze on behalf of the client.

 {% alert important %}
-If users do not have an external ID, they will not be imported into Braze, as our users/track endpoint requires a user ID if a Braze ID or user alias is not provided.
+If users do not have an external ID, they will not be imported into Braze.
+Our Users Track endpoint requires a user ID if a Braze ID or user alias is not provided.
 Currently, Segment does not map to Braze's Braze ID or user alias, so all anonymous data will not be "replayed" over.
 {% endalert %}

 ## Best Practices